 Click here to regain your JOSH, vitality and strength in bed.

 Also, as per a new study, not only excessive intake of alcohol but even moderate intake of alcohol (five units a week), can lead to lower sperm count in otherwise healthy men.
 For this study, 1221 Danish men between the ages of 18 - 28 were assessed.
 The assessment was based on a few parameters like the quantity of alcohol consumed in the previous week, in the last month, the number of episodes of binge-drinking (5 units or more in a single sitting), and whether they had been drunk in the previous month or the last week.

 For the assessment, the semen and blood samples were taken, which would help the researchers to check for the quality of sperm as well as hormones.
 As per the data submitted, the average number of units that the men drank in the previous week was 11, and almost 60% of the men said they had been drunk more than twice during the period.

 The results of the study, which was also published in the BMJ Open, found that there was no significant link between sperm quality and drinking in the previous month.
 But there was definitely a strong association between drinking in the last week and sperm quality.
 More was the quantity of liquor consumed, the more adverse effect it had on sperm quality and reproductive hormone levels!

 Although the effects were even noticed in men who drank even five units a week, the results were most evident in men who drank 25 units or more in a week.
 For those men who drank 40 units or more in a week, their sperm count was not only thirty-three percent lower, but also the proportion of normal-looking sperm was around fifty percent lower!
-With all its limitations, this study pointed towards one thing, that young men to prevent infertility and other sexual dysfunctioning, should definitely stay clear of habitual drinking because even if the effects are reversible, it takes almost three months for sperm production to normalize and become healthy, even after one quits drinking completely.
+With all its limitations, this study pointed towards one thing, that young men to prevent infertility and other sexual dtysfunctioning, should definitely stay clear of habitual drinking because even if the effects are reversible, it takes almost three months for sperm production to normalise and become healthy, even after one quits drinking completely.